monome/docs/norns/play.md

 ### core terminology

-As you navigate these documents, you'll encounter a few key phrases which have specific meaning in the norns ecosystem. to help eaae the cognitive load, here's some of the core terminology:
+As you navigate these documents, you'll encounter a few key phrases which have specific meaning in the norns ecosystem. to help ease the cognitive load, here's some of the core terminology:

 | term          | definition                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |